ckeditor/ckeditor5/packages/ckeditor5-ui/tests/manual/contextualballoon/contextualballoon.md

 ## Fake panels - max

 1. Select text `[select]` (by non-collapsed selection) from the lower highlight.
 You should see `1 of 4` status of pagination but only 2 additional layers under the balloon should be visible.

+## Force single view - Mention

+1. Select text `[select]` (by non-collapsed selection).
+2. Type <kbd>space</kbd> + `@` to open mention panel.
+You should see mention panel with no layers under the balloon and without any counter.
+3. Move selection around `@` when leaving mention suggestions the balloon should be displayed as in above cases (layers, navigation buttons, etc).